Esaych/sam-dev-15e8b/_posts/2021-03-16-welcome-new-blog.md

 really have any good ways to write about why I did my work.

 It's 2021.
 I've done a lot of projects during quarantine 2021, and I need a site to showcase my work.
 So here's my new site!
-It's a showcase, and a blog!
+It's a showcase and a blog!
 Still figuring out how I want to format it all, but I do want to share how easy this solution was.

 <h3>Github Pages</h3>